peter-duongGHub/T2A2/README.md

 - [x] There are no transitive dependencies (non-key attributes should not depend on other non-key attributes).

 #### Comments relation
+Within the comment relation there is one attribute: message as well as foreign keys player_id and event_id.
+The message attribute cannot be further divisible and do not contain a repeating group.
+All attributes are entirely dependent on the comments primary key and relate to the player relation through the foreign key player_id and the event relation through the event_id.

+For the comment relation normalisation occurs by:
+#### 1NF - First Normal Form
+- [x] All columns contain atomic (indivisible) values
+- [x] Each column has a unique name.

+#### 2NF - Second Normal Form
+- [x] All non-key attributes are dependent on the primary key (no partial dependency).

+#### 3NF - Third Normal Form
+- [x] There are no transitive dependencies (non-key attributes should not depend on other non-key attributes).

 #### Event relation